-- 1. Clean up the place (inside and outside the Guest House). - 2.
-Put on electricity in the Guest House. - 3.
+- I. Clean up the place (inside and outside the Guest House). - 2.
+Switch on electricity in the Guest House, a generator is also available. - 3.
 Clean and switch on the refrigerator. - 4.
 Hang the Italian and Ghanaian flags to the poles (this is the sign that an ACTION is taking place with expats); if you come from a different country and would like your flag to be hung please make sure you bring one (medium or large size), we would really appreciate. - 5.
-Fill the upper and lower water tank (adding chloride tablets).
+Fill the upper and lower water tanks (adding chloride tablets) with the water from the well.